Governance¶

 Decision-Making Process¶

-For most decisions a consensus seeking process of all interested contributors is used.
+For most decisions, a consensus seeking process of all interested contributors is used.
 Contributors try to find a resolution that has no open objections among core developers.
-If a reasonable amount of time (at least 7-days for non-trivial changes) has passed since the last change to a proposed contribution, the proposal has at least one approval (+1) and no rejections (-1) from core developers, it can be approved by lazy consensus.
+If a reasonable amount of time (at least 7-days for non-trivial changes) has passed since the last change to a proposed contribution, the proposal has at least one approval (+1), and no rejections (-1) from core developers, it can be approved by lazy consensus.
 If a change is rejected, it is expected that an explanation and description of conditions (if any) to withdraw the rejection is provided.

 At any point during the discussion, any core developer in favour of a change can call for a vote, which will conclude two weeks from the call for the vote.
 Any vote to bypass a rejection from a core developer must be backed by an AEP (see the following section).
 For major contributions (such as a new module or major framework redesigns) an AEP may be requested without a rejection or vote.
-In the event a vote is called, the proposal must receive a two-thirds majority of core developers to be approved.
+In the event a vote is called, the proposal must receive a two-thirds majority of voting core developers to be approved.

-code or documentation should be done via Pull Request.
+All changes to the aeon code or documentation should be done via Pull Request.

-GitHub branch are restricted for all core developers.
+By default, push rights to the main GitHub branch are restricted for all core developers.

 In emergencies, the infrastructure workgroup may temporarily revoke the branch